 The tables provide all necessary information related to the percentage of graduates who are not working and not looking for a job because they are continuing their studies (in another degree programme or any internship/apprenticeship that is required to enter the profession).
-The aim of this is to give the Consortium universities all useful information for meeting the "transparency requirements", as regulated by article no. 2 of the already mentioned Italian Ministerial Decree no. 544 of 31 October 2007, by Directoral Decree no. 61 of 10 June 2008, by Ministerial Decree no. 17 of 22 September 2010 and Ministerial Decree no. 50 of 23 December 2010, by Ministerial Decree no. 47 of 30 January 2013 and by Ministerial Decree no. 104 of 14 February 2014.
+The aim of this is to give the Consortium universities all useful information for meeting the "transparency requirements", as regulated by article no. 2 of the already mentioned Italian Ministerial Decree no. 544/2007, by Directoral Decree no. 61/2008, by Italian Ministerial Decree no. 17/2010, by Italian Ministerial Decree no. 50/2010 and, among the most recent, by Italian Ministerial Decree no. 635/2016, by Italian Ministerial Decree no. 987/2016 and by Italian Ministerial Decree no. 989/2019.
 In particular, the adopted definition includes those who are carrying out a traineeship or training practice, PhD courses, specialisation schools, Italian first level/second-level master's programmes and - as for first-level graduates - any other degree programmes, including those at higher education institutions for fine arts, musical and choreographic studies (i.e. AFAM-Alta Formazione Artistica e Musicale): Fine Arts Academy, National Academy of Dramatic Arts, Higher Institute for the Preservation and Restoration of Cultural Property (Istituto Superiore per la Conservazione e il Restauro-ISCR), Higher Institute for Artistic Industries (Istituto Superiore per le Industrie Artistiche-ISIA) and conservatories.